Welcome to Darwin, the traditional lands of the Larrakia people.

 There are several arts and cultural centres, museums, and galleries across the Top End.
 Read about the facilities in the region.

-Some key events that happen in the region include:
+Some key events happening in the region include:

 Find out more about the variety of sports available in the region.
 You can also look at the NT Community website for local sporting groups.

-Australian rules football is the Territory's most popular sport, especially in Aboriginal Australian communities in the Top End and Tiwi Islands.
-All other major sporting codes are played depending on whether it is the Wet or Dry Season.
+Australian Rules Football (AFL) is the Territory's most popular sport, especially in Aboriginal Australian communities throughout the regions.
+All other major sporting codes are played depending on whether it is the wet or dry season.

 The Greater Darwin Region has: